-At Ecomatters, we have a long history in the field of Life Cycle Thinking (LCT) and conducting assessments.
-We focus on determining the methodologies that fit your needs best, and can help you with the preparation of product claims and environmental product sheets.
+At Ecomatters, we have a long history of Life Cycle Thinking (LCT) and conducting assessments.
+We focus on determining the methodologies that best suit your needs and help you prepare product claims and environmental product sheets.

 We support our clients with: